Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Reporting.md

-Details" section consists of a list of all the requirements in a product, together with the associated test cases, tasks, custom properties, attachments, discussions, change history, source code revisions and other related items.
+Details" section consists of a list of all the requirements in a product, together with the associated test cases, tasks, custom properties, attachments, discussions, change history, source code commits, and other related items.

 With a standard section, you cannot change the underlying data query, but you can change the header, footer and XSLT template used to format